metallicgloss/London-Underground-Route-Planner/README.md

     1. Execute `python manage.py runserver` to start the Django process.
 1. Launch your preferred browser and navigate to http://localhost:8000 to view the site.

+Looking for more details on the software?
+Please review **Software Documentation - Project Submission.pdf** for extra information, in addition to configuration file assistance.

 ### Pre-Configured Installation / Real World Example
 ### Installation Location
 London, United Kingdom (~1ms Latency from University of Greenwich campus)